nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/class-01/README.md

 # Class 01 - Node Ecosystem

 ## Learning Objectives
+* Learn what Node is
+* Learn what a CommonJS Module is and how you make one
-* setup a NodeJS Package using npm
+* Setup a NodeJS Package using npm
-* create commonjs modules
-* to create unit tests for synchronous Javascript code
+* Create Unit tests
-* use to test driven development methodologies
+* Use and define Test Driven Development
+* Define Continuous Integration
-* connect their github repository to travis-ci for hot build testing
+* Connect git repo to TravisCI for hot build testing
-* describe and define continuous integration and continuous delivery
-* configure TravisCI to run their tests on all pushes to GitHub
+* Configure TravisCI to run tests on all pushes to git

 ## Outline